 Labor is a significant part of the total installation cost, and for good reason.
 A proper mini-split installation is a detailed process that requires skill and precision.
 Installing the outdoor condenser and the first indoor unit can take a technician around 14 hours.
 If you’re installing a multi-zone system, you can add another 8 to 9 hours for each additional indoor unit.
 With professional labor rates often around $135 per hour, you can see how the time adds up.
 This investment covers the technician’s expertise in handling refrigerant, ensuring proper connections, and testing the system to guarantee it works as it should from day one.

-Factoring in Permits and Electrical Work
+Hidden Costs: Permits and Electrical Upgrades

 Mini-split systems have specific electrical needs that your current setup might not meet.
 They require a dedicated 240-volt circuit, which usually means hiring a licensed electrician to run a new line from your electrical panel to the outdoor unit.
 This electrical work is crucial for safety and proper operation.
 The cost can range from $550 if the unit is close to the panel to $850 or more if the wiring needs to cover a longer distance.
 Depending on your local regulations, you may also need to secure a permit for the installation, which adds another layer to the overall project cost.